- Research Process For Designers

 - You must somehow indicate to your audience how doing the right thing will directly affect them personally (increase sales within their business, increase readership on their website, grow their customer base, lower crime rate, lower costs that they now have, etc).

-- How you will measure or determine the effectiveness or impact of your project
+- How you will measure or determine the effectiveness or impact of your project? (how you will be able to tell that your project made a difference)

 - survey comparisons—pre and post survey, factual data, measurable change in behavior

-- Describe the type of relevant knowledge/skill that you, as a graphic designer, will be applying to this problem that would be absent if the same problem were addressed by a none designer.
+- What type of relevant knowledge/skill you, as a graphic designer, will be applying to this problem? (skills and knowledge that would be absent if the same problem were addressed by a none designer)

 - Avoid using design specific terms.